 Residential Renewable Energy Tax Credit

 A federal-level investment tax credit (ITC) is now available to consumers wanting to purchase small wind turbines, solar panels, or geothermal heat pumps.
 The ITC, written into law through the Emergency Economic Stabilization Act of 2008, is available for equipment installed from Oct.
 3, 2008 through Dec.
 31, 2016.
-The credit covers 30% of the equipment cost, though some technologies have a credit cap of $2000.
+The credit covers 30% of the equipment cost, though some technologies have a credit cap.
+The Consolidated Appropriations Act extended the expiration date for solar thermal technologies and PV with a gradual step down in credit value until Jan.
+1, 2022.
 More details and a complete list of eligible technologies can be found here.

 Business Energy Investment Tax Credit

 A federal investment tax credit (ITC) is available for commercial, industrial, utility, and agricultural sectors who purchase solar, wind, biomass, geothermal, or fuel cell technologies.
-The credit ranges from 10% - 30% and generally applies to equipment installed on or before December 31, 2016.
+The credit ranges from 10% - 30%.
 More details and a complete list of eligible technologies can be found here.

 EPA provides tax credits and incentives for various projects involving efficiency and efficiency measures for both consumers, home-owners and businesses.
 These are provided by the Energy Policy Act of 2005.